 Inherited assets that are transferred to joint names or used for the benefit of the couple/family, they are likely to form part of the ‘pot’ of matrimonial assets available for division by the Court.

 Inherited assets received shortly before the breakdown of the marriage are less likely to be included in the matrimonial assets for division.
 This will depend on whether the other assets are sufficient to meet the couple’s or family’s future needs.

 The needs of the family, where there are children, will be the primary consideration for the court.
 Inherited assets or assets derived from the inheritance can be transferred to the other party to meet those needs of the family.

 The big question is “when is that future” going to kick in?
 There are a number of pertinent questions which will undoubtedly upset one party.
-Looking at when someone will die is as you can imagine is like asking how long is a piece of string?
+Looking at when someone will die is, as you can imagine, like asking how long is a piece of string?
 Should one take less of a settlement now because they may get some benefit in the future?
 And don’t forget wills can be changed.
-However, if the money has already been placed in a trust then this would be deemed as a definite benefit but once again only in the future just like a pension is a benefit to one or both but only in the future if they are years from retirement.
+However, if the money has already been placed in a trust then this would be deemed as a definite benefit.
+But once again only in the future just like a pension is a benefit to one or both but only in the future if they are years from retirement.

 Divorce Negotiator offer a Divorce Financial Settlement service.

 If you think we can help you with this subject then please get in touch, please call 0800 177 7702